 Our curriculum includes courses of study for all students in English language arts, mathematics, science, social studies, world languages, music, visual arts, physical education, and health.
 In addition, students take grade-specific trimester courses in technology, research, and study skills which are designed to support their integrated learning experience.

-Our unique course design is supported by teacher-generated materials specific to each unit and is not textbook dependent.
+Our unique course design is supported by teacher-generated materials specific to each unit.

-The eighth grade mathematics course is equivalent to a high school Algebra course.
-Students will explore in depth the concepts of functions, with special emphasis on linear, quadratic, and exponential functions.
-In addition students will spend a great deal of time working on the algebraic skills around solving equations, inequalities, absolute value and systems.
-This course also expands the students’ understanding of modeling and choosing correct regressions.
-There is a great deal of emphasis on graphing, and creating representations of data therefore students are required to have a TI-84 graphing calculator.
+Since the course includes significant emphasis on graphing and creating representations of data, students are required to have a graphing calculator.
+The TI-Nspire CX (CAS) ii includes many features and capabilities that facilitate mathematical explorations; the TI-84 is another popular model that will be sufficient to meet the needs of this course.
 Students will be given time during the year to become comfortable with the calculator and its features.
-At the end of the year, students are expected to take the New York State Algebra Regents Exam.
-Students successfully completing this course are eligible for high school math credit for Algebra.
+At the end of the year, students are expected to take the New York State Algebra I Regents Exam.
+Students successfully completing this course are eligible for high school math credit for Algebra I.